• Home

 Aftermarket parts do suffer from an entrenched view they are not and never will be as good as the OEM supplied product.
 Some of those disadvantages, include:

 • Incompatibility – Parts change over the life of an asset as products are enhanced.
+In the normal course, an OEM may revise parts or assemblies to maximize performance.
 The aftermarket supplier does not have access to the engineering documentation and will always be slow to “copy” the new designs.

 • Patents – Many OEM technologies are patented upon release.
 The aftermarket part must be different enough from the OEM to avoid patent infringement legal issues.
 As a result, when you buy an aftermarket part, you risk it not being perfectly compatible with your water jet.